amineHY/tuto-python-anaconda-docker/README.md

-# How to Setup A Python Project with Anaconda in Docker
+# How to Package A Python Application using Anaconda and Docker

 Quick tutorial for packaging Python project using Anaconda with Docker